This is one of the reasons that Market Basket thing was important:

 Guess what I’m making a double recipe of tomorrow.
 The clue is in the peppers.

 The five dozen eggs, the dozen ears of corn, and the four pounds of tomatoes in the background are from two farms in Harvard, Massachusetts.
 They were $19/£11.45 — no charge for the two dozen smaller pullet eggs that are perfect for use in recipes when you know that a large egg is exactly 2 ounces with the shell.
-They’re too small for Ann the Egg Lady to sell, so she always throws in a couple dozen when I visit to buy the larger eggs.
+They’re too small for Ann the Egg Lady to sell, so she sometimes throws in a couple dozen when I visit to buy the larger eggs.

 I went down every aisle in this Market Basket, #37 (of 71), and nearly everything was already fully stocked — 97% complete, I’d say — and this just sixty hours after the crisis resolution.
 I stopped to have a gander at the next Market Basket down the road and they were more like 92% stocked, with a noticeable amount of empty shelf space.
 That second MB is not even a year old, so I’m guessing they’re prioritising the stores that have been around the longest first.
 In any case, I think my analyst- and media-shaming estimate of under a week will be easily met at all the stores.